Consensys/tessera/config/README.md

 ```

 ### Unix socket file
-Path to the unix domain socket file used to commuicate between geth and tessera.
+Path to the unix domain socket file used to communicate between geth and tessera.

 ```
 "unixSocketFile" : "/somepath/somename.ipc"